 ‘You mean like all the women who don’t get what they want?’ he asked.

 ‘Touché, I supposed that’s a fair comment.
 Nevertheless, what can you tell me about her family if not her?’

 ‘Her father was, and remains, a strong role model for her,’ Mo said.
 ‘An excellent man whose qualities she hopes to find in her man.
 He was regarded as an outstanding instructor and administrator in a Fine Arts Academy, much admired for his talent, leadership, and personal integrity.

 ‘Recently, he completed his career as Headmaster and is now retired with his wife in Melbourne, Australia, where they plan to spend their winters.
 In fact, Julianne’s mother is from Sydney.
 That’s where they met; at a musical symposium being held there.’

 ‘Sounds like a decent family,’ I said.
-‘However, she might be looking for a long time if she’s looking for someone as stalwart as her father.
-I’m not sure if I’m ready for that.’
+‘Although, she might be looking for a long time if she’s looking for someone as stalwart as her father.
+I’m not sure if I’m ready for such a role.’

 ‘Just relax and be who you are, and not someone else.
 Whether you realise it or not, you’re at your best when you don’t think you have anything to prove.’